zedlovegenshin/zzz/docs/library/axi_ad3552r/index.rst

 .. hdl-component-diagram::
   :path: library/axi_ad35xxr

-The :git-hdl:`AXI AD3552R <library/axi_ad35xxr>` IP core can be used to interface the :adi:`AD3552R`, a low drift, ultra-fast, 16-bit accuracy, current output digital-to-analog converter (DAC) that can be configured in multiple voltage span ranges.
-It also supports :adi:`AD3542R`, a low drift, dual channel, ultra-fast, 12-/16-bit accuracy, voltage output digital-to-analog converter (DAC) that can be configured in multiple voltage span ranges.
+The :git-hdl:`AXI AD3552R <dev_ad3542r:library/axi_ad35xxr>` IP core can be used to interface the :adi:`AD3552R`, :adi:`AD3551R`, :adi:`AD3542R`, and
+:adi:`AD3541R`. :adi:`AD3552R` is a low drift, dual channel, ultra-fast, 16-bit accuracy, current output digital-to-analog converter (DAC) that can be configured in multiple voltage span ranges, the :adi:`AD3551R` is the single channel part. :adi:`AD3542R` is is a low drift, dual channel, ultra-fast, 12-/16-bit accuracy, voltage output digital-to-analog converter (DAC) that can be configured in multiple voltage span ranges, the :adi:`AD3541R` is the single channel part.

 Features
 --------------------------------------------------------------------------------

-* AXI-based configuration
+* AXI-based configuration;
-* Vivado compatible
+* Vivado compatible;
-* 8b register read/write SDR/DDR
+* 8b register read/write SDR/DDR;
-* 16b register read/write SDR/DDR
+* 16b register read/write SDR/DDR;
-* data stream SDR/DDR ( clk_in/8 or clk_in/4 update rate)
+* Data stream SDR/DDR ( clk_in/8 or clk_in/4 update rate);
-* selectable input source: DMA/ADC/TEST_RAMP
+* Selectable input source: DMA/ADC/TEST_RAMP;
-* data out clock(SCLK) has clk_in/2 frequency for both configuration and streaming mode
+* Data out clock(SCLK) has clk_in/2 frequency for both configuration and streaming mode;
-* the IP reference clock (clk_in) can have a maximum frequency of 132MHz
+* The IP reference clock (clk_in) can have a maximum frequency of 132MHz;
-* the IP has multiple device synchronization capability when the DMA is set as an input data source
+* The IP has multiple device synchronization capability when the DMA is set as an input data source.

 Files
 --------------------------------------------------------------------------------